rocicorp/replicache/doc/setup.md

 The easiest way to start a Replicache project is to design your Client View schema and start serving it.
 That way, you'll have data to work with when you go to build the UI in the next step.

+Recall that the Client View is the string-key-JSON-value map returned by your server and used by your app.
 Since we're trying to build a chat app, a simple list of messages might be a good starting point for our schema:

 ```json
 {